Skip to main content

 • Get healthy recipes and tips

-If your snacking habits are not as healthy as they once were, here are some things to remember when snacking at home:
+If your snacking habits are not as healthy as they once were, here are some things to remember when snacking:

-It is important to figure out your game plan on what and when to eat.
+Determining your game plan for what and when to eat is important.
 The first step is to examine your thoughts.
-Think and plan.
-Don't react.
-A game plan will help you get back to and stick with the healthy habits you followed in your previous routine.
+Think and plan — don't react.
+A game plan will help you stick with healthy habits — or return to them if you have gotten off course.

-First, you may plan on enjoying snacks only during specific times or portion out healthy snacks so you don't overindulge.
+First, plan on enjoying snacks only during specific times or portion out healthy snacks so you stay energized and don't overindulge.
 Second, fill your home with healthy food choices, such as fruits, vegetables, low-sodium soups, whole grains and lean proteins.
-You should make the healthy snack options easy so you don't reach for unhealthier options.
-Also, remove toxic foods that you know will tempt you.
+Make the healthy snack options easy so you don't reach for unhealthier options.
+Also, remove unhealthy foods that you know will tempt you.

 Track your progress.

-If you're concerned about gaining weight, let's deal with facts.
-Your weight still is a calorie issue whether you are working from home or not.
+If you're concerned about gaining weight, let's deal with the facts.
+Your weight is based on caloric intake.
 Women need 10 calories per pound per day to maintain their weight, and men need 11 calories per pound per day.
-Keep track of what and how much you eat and exercise so you can control weight gain during this time.
+Keep track of what and how much you eat, and use exercise to control weight gain.

-There are several apps you can use to track eating and exercise, even if you are at home or have had changes to your routine.
-When your schedule changes, problem-solve to figure out a different approach to accomplish the same task.
+Many apps are available to track what you eat and how much you exercise.
+If your schedule changes, problem-solve to find a different approach to accomplish the same level of activity.
 Be kind to yourself and focus on the larger goal.
 Research has shown that it can take up to 66 days of consistently repeating a behavior until it forms a habit, so work toward progress, not perfection.

 Snack for hunger, not stress.

-When people are feeling stressed or bored, they often turn to food to cope.
+When feeling stressed or bored, people often turn to food to cope.
 Treat yourself with love and respect.
 Don't abuse your body by overeating, which can increase stress levels with the weight gain that often results.

 If you start craving sweets, which is a normal response to stress, grab lean protein foods to reduce the cravings.
 Such foods include hard-boiled eggs, pouches of seasoned tuna, cheese sticks, cottage cheese, yogurt with no added sugar or soups made with lots of vegetables and legumes.